Arid BioCredit Pilot

 2. Refine survey design and data collection methods to the desert biome, ensuring that they are able to detect change with sufficient power.

-3. Gain an increased understanding of how biodiversity varies across the landscape, and what changes can be expected with the proposed intervention.
+3. Gain an increased understanding of how bird and mammal biodiversity varies across the landscape, and what changes can be expected with the proposed intervention.

 3.2 PROJECT BACKGROUND